kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/mongodb.md

 ### persist_name (string, optional) {#mongodb-persist_name}

-If you receive the following error message during AxoSyslog startup, set the persist-name() option of the duplicate drivers: `Error checking the uniqueness of the persist names, please override it with persist-name option.
-Shutting down.` See [syslog-ng docs](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/#persist-name) for more information.
+If you receive the following error message during syslog-ng startup, set the `persist-name()` option of the duplicate drivers: `Error checking the uniqueness of the persist names, please override it with persist-name option.
+Shutting down.` See the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/#persist-name) for more information.

 Default: -